 3. Balance your load.
 Life is all about balance - particularly in college.
-You may think you have the perfect course schedule until the day when suddenly, out of nowhere, you are bombarded by multiple projects, papers, and exams.
+You may think you have the perfect course schedule until the day when suddenly, out of nowhere, you are bombarded by multiple projects, papers and exams.

 Fortunately, some of the surprise can be avoided early on.
-Choose your course load wisely by seeking help from your faculty advisor, registrar, or Lisa Crumit-Hancock, Assistant Dean of Student Success.
-Then, after the first couple of days of classes, reevaluate your load.
+Choose your course load wisely by seeking help from your faculty advisor, a professor, or the office of Student Academic Support Services (SASS).
+Then, after the first week of classes, reevaluate your load.
 Did you make good choices?
-If not, use the drop-add period (by the end of week one) to rebalance.
+If not, use the drop-add period to rebalance.

-TIP: Take advantage of the expertise of faculty advisors and trusted professors.
+TIP: Take advantage of the expertise of advisors and professors.
 After all, these people are there to help you achieve your goals.

 4. Discover your best practices for learning.
 Everyone is different, right?
 So it only makes sense that everyone learns differently.
 The demands of college will be great, so to meet those demands, you will be required to work efficiently.
-To understand how you learn, take a learning style inventory (there are many free ones on the web), learn your strengths, and use them.
-Where problems emerge, you can turn to resources like the campus writing studio, peer tutors, SI review sessions, study and writing skill workshops hosted by Success Services, and informal study groups.
+To understand how you learn, take a learning style inventory (there are many free ones on the web), learn your strengths and use them.
+Where problems emerge, you can turn to resources like the campus writing center, peer tutors, faculty review sessions and informal study groups.

-TIP: Once you understand how you learn, you will be able to maximize your study power.
+TIP: Once you understand how you learn, you'll be able to maximize your study power.